wazuh/wazuh-documentation/source/installation-guide/index.rst

 The Wazuh server and Elasticsearch can each be installed as a single-node or multi-node cluster depending on the environment needs.
 Small Wazuh deployments, which do not require processing large amounts of data, can easily be handled by a single-node cluster.
 Multi-node clusters are recommended when there is a large number of monitored endpoints, when a large volume of data is anticipated, or when high availability is required.

 - **Single-node cluster**: The single-node installation is performed on only one host where the Wazuh manager, the Wazuh API, and Filebeat are installed.
-This method is easy to maintain, requires few resources, does not require a network load balancer.
+This method is easy to maintain, requires few resources, and does not require a network load balancer.

 - **Multi-node cluster**: The multi-node installation process consists of installing several Wazuh server nodes on different hosts that communicate among them.
 This kind of installation provides high availability and requires a network load balancer.